Linear vs Switching Power Supplies

 What is a Switching Power Supply?

 Switching power supplies are designed for high efficiency and small size.
 They incorporate a switching regulator to convert electrical power efficiently.
 Switching DC power supplies regulate the output voltage through a process called pulse width modulation (PWM).
 Using a PWM allows various topologies to be used such as buck, boost, forward converter, half-bridge rectifier, or flyback depending on the output power requirements.
 The PWM process generates some high-frequency noise but enables the switching power supplies to be built with very high power efficiency and a small form factor.
 With a good design, a switching power supply can have excellent load and line regulation.
 They can either step up or step down the input voltage to get the desired output voltage.
-A switching power supply has greater efficiency than linear regulators because the switching transistor dissipates little power when acting as a switch.
+A switch power supply has greater efficiency than linear regulators because the switching transistor dissipates little power when acting as a switch.
 However, this switching can generate noise which can be lowered by filtering.

 If your equipment is for international use, switching technology works almost anywhere in the world whereas a linear power supply must be manually adjusted to work with a foreign grid.
 Other examples of applications that prefer a switching power supply are general purpose ones used in R&D, manufacturing, and testing, high power / high current applications, some communication systems, mobile stations, some network equipment, electroplating, anodizing, electroforming, electrophoresis, electrolysis, waste treatment, hydrogen generator, fuel cell applications, DC motors, aviation, and shipboard/boat applications.

 In today’s electronics, switching power supplies are typically preferred due to cost, size, and efficiency.
 Deciding to use a linear or switching power supply depends on the application and overall system requirements.
 Over the years, ACT has designed and manufactured both types of power supplies that meet various requirements.
-Examples of linear power supplies we’ve done are Product # 1446 and Product #2205.
+Examples of linear power supplies we’ve done are Product # 1446, Product #1737, and Product #2205.
 Examples of switching power supplies are Product # SW2512001-54 and Product # SW2511001-28.
 To see how we can help you meet your specifications, contact ACT today.